 Any individual, professing faith in Christ and having been baptized, may be considered a candidate for membership.
 While we do not find the phrase “church membership” in the New Testament, the early Christians identified themselves with particular local churches.
 We affirm the biblical principles and patterns as we see the early Christians:

-· Worshipping each Sunday with a particular group of believers (Romans 16:5).
+- Worshipping each Sunday with a particular group of believers (Romans 16:5).

-· Removing members of their local church in cases of unrepentant sin (1 Corinthians 5:12-13).
+- Removing members of their local church in cases of unrepentant sin (1 Corinthians 5:12-13).

-· Loving one another as a witness to the world that we are disciples of Jesus (John 17:21-23, Acts 5:12-13).
+- Loving one another as a witness to the world that we are disciples of Jesus (John 17:21-23, Acts 5:12-13).

-complete the membership process specified by the elders, which will include meetings with one or more pastors for group
+complete the membership process specified by the pastors, which will include meetings with one or more pastors for group

-The elders may maintain a membership list, including names, dates of birth, with yes/no entries for baptism, profession of faith, and statement of good standing.
+The pastors may maintain a membership list, including names, dates of birth, with yes/no entries for baptism, profession of faith, and statement of good standing.
 This membership list is not to be confused with a general church directory.

 Continuation in willful sin, divisive behavior, and/or the teaching and promotion of deviant (unorthodox) doctrine will result in discipline with the goal of restoration, and if necessary the unrepentant will be removed from membership.
 Refer to the external document, "Church Discipline/Restoration at GFC."